nextapps-de/winbox/README.md

     <tr>
         <td>class</td>
         <td>string</td>
         <td>Add one or more classnames to the window (multiple classnames as array or separated with whitespaces e.g. "class-a class-b").
-Used to define custom styles in css, query elements by context (also for styling) or just to tag the corresponding window instance.<br><br>WinBox provides you some useful <a href="#control-classes">Built-in Control Classes</a>.</td>
+Used to define custom styles in css, query elements by context (also within CSS) or just to tag the corresponding window instance.<br><br>WinBox provides you some useful <a href="#control-classes">Built-in Control Classes</a> to easily setup a custom configuration.</td>
     </tr>
     <tr></tr>
     <tr>
         <td>modal</td>
         <td>boolean</td>
-        <td>Show the window as modal.</td>
+        <td>Shows the window as modal.</td>
     </tr>
     <tr></tr>
     <tr>